ejbyne/battleships-web-app/README.md

 Week 2 was spent developing the game logic in Ruby, with a focus on object oriented programming.
 In Week 3 we learnt how to use the Sinatra web framework, and used behaviour driven development to create a fully functional web game.

+This was a really exciting project, as after many weeks of learning to code it was the first time we managed to integrate our own code into a web framework and see a visible product in a browser window.

 ## Technologies used

 - Ruby